Advanced Adobe InDesign

 Credits: 3 (3 lecture; 2 lab)

 IV.
 Learning Objectives

-7. Make effective printing, paper and ink choices.
+- Choose effective printing, paper, and ink combinations.

 V. Academic Integrity